chiradeep/netscaler-autoscale-lambda/README.md

 Use CloudWatch logs to troubleshoot.
 The output of `terraform apply` is buried between the mutex acquire and release logs.

 # Development notes
 Use `make update-lambda` to update the lambda function when you change the code in `handler.py`.
 Use `make invoke-lambda` to test the function independent of any events.
+(Note: Depending on the region that the terraform config was applied, you might have to change the default region for your AWS CLI to use this effectively).
 Testing locally using `make test-local` is a little bit involved.
 You have to set up the environment variables expected by the lambda function, and then fake the actual execution of the terraform apply (replace bin/terraform with a simple shell script)